 These LMS applications come in all sorts of shapes and sizes.
 You have expensive and comprehensive ones that gamify everything and work well for business with 10,000 staff, and you also have a few where you can just buy a couple of courses for your team on an ad hoc basis.

-Our LMS is for growing businesses and i pretty easy to use if you’ve never used an LMS before.
+Our LMS is for growing businesses and is easy to use if you’ve never used a learning management system before.

 Streamlined Training and Development